-1.3.2 Software
+1.3.3 Software

-The RCM4300 is programmed using version 10.21 or later of Dynamic C. A compatible version is included on the Development Kit CD-ROM.
+The RCM4100 series is programmed using version 10.01 or later of Dynamic C. A compatible version is included on the Development Kit CD-ROM.

-Also now included on the CD, are the add-on Dynamic C modules containing the popular μ C/OS-II real-time operating system, the FAT file system, as well as PPP, Advanced Encryption Standard (AES), and other select libraries.
+Starting with Dynamic C version 10.40, Dynamic C includes the popular μ C/OS-II real-time operating system, point-to-point protocol (PPP), FAT file system, RabbitWeb, and other select libraries.
+Rabbit also offers for purchase the Rabbit Embedded Security Pack featuring the Secure Sockets Layer (SSL) and a specific Advanced Encryption Standard (AES) library.

 In addition to the Web-based technical support included at no extra charge, a one-year telephone-based technical support module is also available for purchase.
-Visit our Web site at www.rabbit.com or contact your Rabbit Semiconductor sales representative or authorized distributor for further information.
+Visit our Web site at www.rabbit.com or contact your Rabbit sales representative or authorized distributor for further information.

-1.3.3 Online Documentation
+1.3.4 Online Documentation